EndPointCorp/end-point-blog/2012/02/08/download-functionality-rails-ecommerce.html.md

 end
 ```

 The important thing to note here is that the attached downloadable files **must not** be stored in the public root.
 Why?
-Because we don't want users to access the files via a URL through the public root.
+Because we don’t want users to access the files via a URL through the public root.
 Downloadable files will be served via the send_file call, discussed below.

 ### Shipping

-Piggybak's order model has_many shipments.
+Piggybak’s order model has_many shipments.
 In the case of an order that contains only downloadables, shipments can be empty.
 To accomplish this, I extend the Piggybak::Cart model using [ActiveSupport::Concern](http://www.fakingfantastic.com/2010/09/20/concerning-yourself-with-active-support-concern/) to check whether or not an order is downloadable, with the following instance method:

 ```ruby
 module CartDecorator